ItsKorayYT/Koray.github.io/README.md

 Simple Red dot game :)

-to play it simply put index.html, script.js and style.css into one folder and open the index.html in you browser!
+to play it, simply put index.html, script.js and style.css into one folder and open the index.html in you browser!